- What is the mission of VBAC Facts?

 What topics does the workshop discuss?

 Developed and presented by Jen Kamel, Founder/ Director of VBAC Facts, “The Truth About VBAC: History, Politics & Stats” delivers an evidence-based and unbiased review of interesting, pertinent, and hard to find information relative to post-cesarean birth options.
-It is a solid and fully-cited compilation of statistics, analysis, recommendations, and observations directly from respected medical journals, professionals, and organizations such as the American College of Obstetricians and Gynecologists and the National Institutes of Health.
+It is a solid 7 hours featuring a fully-cited compilation of statistics, analysis, recommendations, and observations directly from respected medical journals, professionals, and organizations such as ACOG & the NIH.

 This comprehensive workshop answers many questions such as:

 - Why are VBACs banned in one-half of American hospitals?

 - What is uterine rupture and what are the factors influencing a woman’s risk?

 - What is the “immediately available” recommendation and how does it impact access to VBAC?

 - How can I identify a strong medical study?

 - Is it possible to plan a successful hospital VBAC?

 - How long should a woman wait after a cesarean until she gets pregnant again?